mongodb/docs-commandline-tools/source/includes/mongodump-restore-version-link.rst

-You can restore the BSON files generated from ``mongodump`` into MongoDB deployments that run the same version or one major version later than the source deployment.
-For more information see :ref:`mongodump-matching-server-version`.
+You can restore the BSON files generated from ``mongodump`` into MongoDB deployments running the same or newer version as the source deployment.
+However, restoring files into a newer version deployment is not a suitable way to upgrade your deployment.
+To learn how to upgrade your deployment, see the :manual:`upgrade documentation
+</release-notes/{+server-version+}-upgrade>`.